 The finished size of the heating pad will be approximately 17" wide, 19" tall (43cm x 48cm).
 The narrow stripes have a length of 10" (25cm), making sure the pack won't keep sliding off.

-Supplies to sew the diy Rice Heating Pad Pattern
+Supplies to sew a diy Heating Pad With Rice

 - cotton fabric (prewash!): 4 fat quarters or